jaredpetersen/kafka-connect-redis/docs/demo/README.md

 Alternatively, obtain the JAR file by building from source with `mvn package` at the root of this repository.

-Close out this terminal when you're done -- we want to go back to our normal Docker environment.
+Close out this terminal when you're done -- we want to go back to our normal Docker environment that isn't polluted by MiniKube.

 ### Kubernetes Manifests
-Let's start running everything.
-Apply the manifests (you may have to give this a couple of tries due to race conditions):
+Apply the Kubernetes manifests so that we can start running all the different services:
 ```bash
 kubectl apply -k kubernetes
 ```